HubTou/certwatch/README.md

 The CERTWATCH_DEBUG environment variable can be set to any value to enable debug mode.

 ## FILES
-/usr/local/share/certwatch/tests.txt - config file example
+/usr/local/share/certwatch/tests.txt - config file example using the [badssl.com](https://badssl.com) Web site for testing live bogus X509 certificates

+The structure of configuration files is as follows:
+* Everything after a '#' character is a comment
+* Blank lines are allowed
+* data lines are either:
+  * "hostname hostport"
+  * "hostname"
+* When hostport is not provided, port 443 (HTTPS) is assumed

 ## EXIT STATUS
 The **certwatch** utility exits 0 on success, and >0 if an error occurs.